-Executive résumés should be distinguishable from lower-rung résumés, even at a glance.
-However the differences don’t stop at appearance.
+Executive résumés should be distinguishable from lower-level résumés, even at a glance.
+However, the differences don’t stop at appearance.
 There’s much to consider when developing and positioning content for senior-level résumés.
 You may be surprised at how many “golden rules” of résumé writing I’m about to break.

 As an executive, it’s okay to submit a résumé of more than two pages.
 In fact, 4. executive résumés may comfortably reach 3 or more full pages in order to accurately portray your breadth of experience, progression of job responsibility, and repertoire of conferences, publications, affiliations, and the like.
 Keep in mind, companies often pay executive search firms upwards of $50K to fill a position; they’re not anxious to waste more time and money on phone screens which is why your hyper-detailed professional profile will be appreciated.